What Are Demonstrative Adverbs?

 There are two types of demonstrative adverbs in English.
 One is used to emphasize the time and the other is used to emphasize the place of someone or something.
 Take a look at the list below:

 - Demonstrative Adverbs of Place

-'Now' is used with present time to point at the time of speaking.
+'Now' is used to indicate the present moment in time, specifically at the time of speaking.
+For example:

 Carol would want to talk to you

 Here, the action is happening in the present moment.

 We can use 'then' to point to a particular time in the past or future.
 For example: